 The first line-up...

 The general feeling amongst my peers was the third green bottle (on the wall!) with the white logo was best.
 The idea to keep some of the glass clear to show the juice through the logo wouldn't necessarily work in production and also other J2O juice colours could clash with the green whilst also having some flavours looking the same.
 Using the white logo kept that beer bottle aesthetic I'd been trying to achieve since the first considering the brief.

 Well, me being me and having to explore every avenue before I'm happy with a decision I've made, I had one last pop at designing using the juice colour and an intricate bottle neck label.
 It has some advantages but the gradients were lost on the juiced themselves and as stated previously, apple and mango and orange and passion fruit are the same colour though completely different flavours so there's no quick way to distinguish between the two.

 So, back to embracing that green!
 I kept the neck label green with a subtle gradient to show the flavours which makes the design look slicker and more like an alcoholic beverage rather than a fruit juice drink

-Then, someone rightly pointed out that if you're working behind a bar and it's a busy Friday night, how can you grab a bottle quickly knowing which flavour was which.
+I changed the motif to a foiled green to help the J2O stand out a little more and not feel so swamped and then someone rightly pointed out that if you're working behind a bar and it's a busy Friday night, how can you grab a bottle quickly knowing which flavour was which.
 So one quick change to the bottle top later and adding a different colour to the "two" to show the different flavours, I finally had the finished design.